Are you looking for fun and easy decoupage ornaments to make for Christmas? These are so fun and sparkly – any age can try them!

 You know – adults actually love making these too.
-They are perfect for leftovers if you’re a seamstress, and you can make some pretty pleasing color combinations with your scraps Once you are done, slap them on the tree (okay, not so much slapping as placing).
+They are perfect for leftover fabric scraps if you’re a seamstress, and you can make some pretty pleasing color combinations with your scraps.
+Once you are done, slap them on the tree (okay, not so much slapping as placing).

-These decoupage are so easy and inexpensive, you probably have everything you need already, and your kids are going to have a great time.
+These Mod Podge ornaments are so easy and inexpensive, you probably have everything you need already, and your kids are going to have a great time.

 Gather These Supplies